tom-seddon/b2/doc/Debug-version.md

 `6845 rows` shows yellow lines indicating CRTC row boundaries.

-`6845 DISPEN` shows purple shading for periods corresponding to CRTC display enable.
+`Display enable` shows purple shading for periods corresponding to CRTC display enable.

 `RAM errors` allows you to emulate RAM errors that manifest themselves as stuck bits.
 Click each button to set that bit's behaviour: `-` (the